codes30/project-1-probo/README.md

   }
   add the script above in your package.json
 5. copy the test file inside your root folder
-6. fix the path of the imports in the test file if needed
+6. fix the path of the imports in the test file if needed (make sure you export default your app from your main file)
 7. run "npm run test"